jeremybrachle/CoStars/README.md

 # CoStars
 This is a game I developed during SMU's Hackathon 2019.
-I came up with the idea several years ago, but this is the first time I have implemented any code to develop it. <br><br> Game idea: copyright 2017
+I came up with the idea several years ago, but this is the first time I have implemented any code to develop it. <br><br> Game idea: copyright 2017 by Jeremy Brachle

 <hr>